-- Assistance with transitional planning into adult world - Vocational counseling and guidance to help understand capabilities and develop career goals - Assistive technology devices needed for post-secondary education, training or employment - Possible financial assistance for post-secondary education - Transportation, equipment and other services if needed for post-secondary education. - Job placement services to include job development, job coaching and follow-up following post-secondary education.
+- Assistance with transitional planning into adult world - Vocational counseling and guidance to help understand capabilities and develop career goals - Assistive technology devices needed for post-secondary education, training or employment - Possible financial assistance for post-secondary education - Transportation, equipment and other services if needed for post-secondary education - Job placement services to include job development, job coaching and follow-up following post-secondary education.

-To find the DRS office nearest you, go to http://dhs.sd.gov/rehabservices/default.aspx or call (605) 773-3195.
+For information on the address and phone number of the DRS office nearest you, go to: http://dhs.sd.gov/rehabservices/default.aspx or call (605) 773-3195.